Contrast-Security-OSS/docs/content/installation/java/installation/CloudFoundry.md

 <a href="assets/images/Pivotal_Bind_App.png" rel="lightbox" title="Binding service instance to application"><img class="thumbnail" src="assets/images/Pivotal_Bind_App.png"/></a>

 Now that you bound our service instance to an application, you can restage the application.
-The latest Java agent will be retrieved from your Teamserver and run on your application.
+The latest Java agent will be retrieved from Contrast and run on your application.

 ### Set environment variables for Contrast
 If you want to override Java agent properties, such as the application name, you can use environment variables through the Pivotal UI or the Cloud Foundry command line.